BY RAVEN KENNEDY

 Please Note: This book contains explicit content and darker elements, including mature language, violence, and non-consensual sex.

 When I started Gild, I admittedly had no idea what it was about.
-It was trending on both BookTok and Bookstagram so beyond some aesthetic reels and people raving about how great it was I went in blind.
-It’s apparently a King Midas retelling with hints of fae, a chapter of smut and some very triggering scenes.
+It was trending on both BookTok and Bookstagram so beyond some aesthetic reels and people raving about how great it was, I went in blind.
+Gild is a King Midas retelling with hints of fae, a chapter of smut and some very triggering scenes.
 It comes off as sexist but also discusses what it’s like to be a woman living in a mans world.

 Was this as fantastic of a book as people say it is?
 No. Did I enjoy it?
 Kinda.
 The plot was nonexistent from the start.
 Beyond it being a King Midas retelling, we follow Auden who appears to be happily caged by the king and living her days in a golden prison.
 We see some political plays that involve her and then a journey to a different kingdom that doesn’t go well.
 No clue why any of this matters though or why we’re following the “king’s favored” until about the 90% mark.

 Poor Auden is suffering from the worst case of Stockholm syndrome.
-She is stuck in the gilded prison living her days watching the king who she loves and thinks loves her screw all his palace whores, aka Saddles (witty but like cringe) and watch his political dealings.
+She’s stuck in a gilded prison living her days watching the king who she loves and thinks loves her screw all his palace whores, aka Saddles (witty but like cringe).
 I felt horrible for her.
 The abuse and gaslighting was astounding.
 While she had this horrible life before Midas, she now lives in luxury as a prisoner to a man who she thinks loves her and treats her like crap.

-Auden is so kind and lonely since she’s kept away from everyone, locked up for protection.
+Auden seemed like a kind soul but incredibly lonely since she is kept away from everyone.
 She kinda starts to get this feeling of unrest, to fight back a little but the fact that she thinks the King loves her definitely has a hold of her.
 It made me angry and heartbroken to see her so complacent in her place of “honor” isolated from everyone and trying to find happiness within the little things.